MaxwellKJr/strugglingprogrammer/content/blog/software-that-works/index.md

 They created more problems that affected Facebook's pure intentions and that is why it is sitting at ```3.6 out of 5``` rating on the Play Store.

-#### Other Factors
+#### Make It Work, Refactor Later
 I realized that as much as I want to write beautiful code, it will never be perfect.
-And after this realization, I made it my goal to focus on the main thing that I am trying to solve and solve it in the simplest form as possible and refactor from there.
+And after this realization, I now focus on the main thing that I am trying to solve by solving it in the simplest form as possible and refactor from there.

 The users who will be using my products will not be wowed with my code, they will be wowed by what I have managed to solve with the software that I have made that **works**!

-The CEO (who is not tech savvy) of a company will care less about how the code was written and will only care about the question I asked earlier: "Does it work?"
+The CEO of a company (who is not tech savvy) will care less about how the code was written and will only care about the question I asked earlier: "Does it work?"

 That is just the reality of things.

 HOLD ON!
 This is not an excuse to write sloppy code.
-Don't sacrifice performance, security, and privacy in the name of making it work. *Sure the website loads but it just used up 10 MB and my browser froze while it was loading.*
+Don't sacrifice performance, security, and privacy in the name of making it work. *Sure the website loads but it just used up 10 MB and my browser froze while it was loading.* Don't do this.

 #### What I Learned From This